-Even though Taylor's theorem ensures that the standard homeomorphism from $\Sigma^7(1)\,\#\,(S^3\times\cptwo )$ to $S^3\times\cptwo$ is not homotopic to a diffeomorphism, these two manifolds are diffeomorphic as proved in~\cite[Corollary 4.2]{MasSch}.
+Even though Taylor's result ensures that the standard homeomorphism from $\Sigma^7(1)\,\#\,(S^3\times\cptwo )$ to $S^3\times\cptwo$ is not homotopic to a diffeomorphism, these two manifolds are diffeomorphic as proved in~\cite[Corollary 4.2]{MasSch}.

-This naturally brings us to another source of nontrivial elements in ${\bf S}^s(M)$: simple homotopy self-equivalences of $M$ that are not homotopic to diffeomorphisms.
-For the purposes of diffeomorphism classification, any two homotopy structures $f_1, f_2\co N\to M$ that differ by a simple homotopy self-equivalences of $M$ should be identified, i.e. we need to take the quotient of ${\bf S}^s(M)$ by the action of the group ${\mathcal E}^s(M,\partial M)$ of simple homotopy self-equivalences of $(M,\partial M)$ via composition:
+This naturally brings us to another source of nontrivial elements in ${\bf S}^s(M)$; namely, simple homotopy self-equivalences of $M$ that are not homotopic to diffeomorphisms.
+For the purposes of diffeomorphism classification, we should identify two simple homotopy structures $f_1, f_2\co N\to M$ which differ by a simple homotopy self-equivalence of $M$; {\it i.e.\/}, we need to take the quotient of ${\bf S}^s(M)$ by the action of the group ${\mathcal E}^s(M,\partial M)$ of homotopy classes of simple homotopy self-equivalences of $(M,\partial M)$ via composition: